VigneshHere/E-commerce_Project/README.md

 ## Live Demo
 [Click here to view](https://vigneshhere.github.io/E-commerce_Project/)

+## Note
+The layout was implemented using React with Bootstrap, following a component-based approach.
+Created a reusable layout component and integrated it across all pages using react-router-dom for smooth navigation.
+Responsiveness was ensured using Bootstrap’s grid system to maintain consistent behavior across devices.

 ## Project Summary
 This project is a frontend-only E-Commerce UI developed using React, Bootstrap, and React Router DOM.
 The goal was to build and demonstrate key e-commerce pages with navigation and responsiveness.